anders-14/twitch-chat-bot/README.md

 - `!dice` -> rolles a dice
 - `!joke` -> tells a random dad joke [from the icanhazdadjoke api](https://icanhazdadjoke.com/)
 - `!lurk` -> tells the streamer that you are afk
+- `!num-trivia <num>` -> returns a trivia about the entered number, or a random number if empty or invalid
 - `!ping` -> responds with pong
 - `!rps <rock|paper|scissors>` -> plays rps against you
 - `!so <twitch-username>` -> gives a shoutout to the person you want